arshadafzal/PINNs-Keras-PDE-Solver/README.md

 ├── poisson_equation/
 └── README.md
 ```
+## Requirements

+The code was developed for running PINN simulations on a native Windows machine with GPU support.

+Recommended setup:

+- Python 3.10
+- TensorFlow 2.10
+- keras 2.10
+- CUDA Toolkit 11.8
+- cuDNN 8.6
+- NumPy
+- SciPy
+- Matplotlib
+- Pandas
+-
 ## Citation

 If you use this repository for academic, teaching, or research purposes, please cite it as: